Prukutu/AOES-CLIM-cartopy/_episodes/02-numpy.md

 standard deviation: 4.61383319712
 ~~~
 {: .output}

-> ## Mystery Functions in IPython
->
-> How did we know what functions NumPy has and how to use them?
-> If you are working in IPython or in a Jupyter Notebook, there is an easy way to find out.
-> If you type the name of something followed by a dot, then you can use tab completion
-> (e.g. type `numpy.` and then press <kbd>Tab</kbd>)
-> to see a list of all functions and attributes that you can use.
-After selecting one, you
-> can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
-> explanation of the method!
-This is the same as doing `help(numpy.cumprod)`.
-> Similarly, if you are using the "plain vanilla" Python interpreter, you can type `numpy.`
-> and press the <kbd>Tab</kbd> key twice for a listing of what is available.
-You can then use the
-> `help()` function to see an explanation of the function you're interested in,
-> for example: `help(numpy.cumprod)`.
-{: .callout}

 When analyzing data, though,
 we often want to look at variations in statistical values,